Canuck Place is where brave and vulnerable hearts are found.

 Nick Fraser and his family were first introduced to Canuck Place when their son Kolbi was seriously ill with brain cancer.
 He recalls when Nurse Practitioner Rachel first came to their busy home to meet Kolbi.

 “Of course he insisted on showing her all of his Paw Patrol toys.
-In the moment Rachel arrived, we knew we were in the best possible hands.
-You could see Rachel’s love and care for Kolbi and the rest of our family right from that first meeting.”
+In the moment Rachel arrived, we knew we were in the best possible hands.”

 Nick felt like his family had known Rachel their whole lives.
 The ease they felt when meeting her and the Canuck Place team was a huge relief.

 As Kolbi’s conditioned worsened, it became apparent that the Fraser family wanted to be at home as much as possible for Kolbi’s end-of-life care.

 When children have been diagnosed with a progressive life-threatening condition, Canuck Place nurses provide specialized end-of-life care through the Enhanced Community Care Program.
 This includes extensive care coordination in-home and in the hospital across BC and the Yukon, and working with healthcare professionals in the community to ensure families receive the right care at the right time.
 Families and clinicians can also call the 24-Hour Clinical Care Line, where they can speak with our clinical team and ask questions ranging from the everyday care of a child to complex issues surrounding medications, pain and symptom management, and end-of-life support.

 In-home visits with the Enhanced Community Care program look different from day-to-day, family-to-family.
 “If we were having a hard day Rachel would come by on her way home from work with cookies in hand and talk to us about how we could make things better, for example managing Kolbi’s pain level or mood swings,” explains Nick.